Breaking the HBM Bit Cost Barrier: Domain-Specific ECC for AI Inference Infrastructure: Proposed Solutions

 \subsection{Hybrid ECC Design}

-In current HBM product, on-die ECC is implemented using short RS codes, chosen for their robustness to both random and burst errors, and applied to 16B or 32B words.
+In current HBM products, on-die ECC is implemented using short RS codes, chosen for their robustness to both random and burst errors, and applied to 16B or 32B words.
 This work preserves the use of RS codes but extends them to operate over much larger codeword sizes~(e.g., 512B or 2KB) under host control.
 Meanwhile, we also reuse another key feature of the existing HBM interface: the ability for host processors to append a 2B CRC to each 32B data chunk.
 Instead of relying on CRC solely for basic integrity checking, we integrate it into a hybrid RS/CRC scheme, where per-chunk CRCs serve as low-latency filters that detect errors and avoid triggering full RS decoding.
 This opportunistic use of CRC dramatically reduces read and write amplification, without modifying the HBM physical interface or access granularity.

 To organize large-size RS codeword efficiently, we exploit the inherent parallelism of HBM stacks (e.g., each HBM3E stack includes 16 independent channels, each 128 bits wide).
-We stripe each RS codeword across $s$ such channels to maximize bandwidth and parallel access, as illustrated in Fig.~\ref{fig:large-ecc}.
+We stripe each RS codeword across $s$ such channels to maximize bandwidth and parallel access, as illustrated in Fig.~\ref{fig:overview}.
 Specifically, each RS codeword contains a number of 32B user data chunks and one or multiple 32B parity chunks.
 Each 32B chunk, whether data or parity, is appended with its own 2B CRC, forming a 34B unit.
 These CRC-augmented chunks are striped sequentially across the $s$ channels.
 Because each chunk is self-contained with its own CRC, this structure supports fine-grained error detection with minimal latency and bandwidth overhead.
-The design aligns naturally with HBM’s native access granularity and requires no modification to the physical interface.
+This hybrid scheme requires no change to the HBM physical interface or access granularity.

 \textbf{Random Read}: Fig.~\ref{fig:read_flow} illustrates the procedure for handling random read requests.
 To serve a random read that spans $k$ 32B data chunks within a single RS codeword, the memory controller retrieves all $k$ chunks and their associated 2B CRCs from HBM.
 It then verifies all CRCs locally.
 If \emph{all} CRCs pass, the corresponding data chunks are immediately returned to the host.
 However, if \emph{any} CRC check fails, the controller triggers an \emph{escalation} procedure: It fetches the remaining chunks in the RS codeword from HBM and performs RS decoding to recover all the $k$ data chunks.
 Let $p$ denote the HBM raw BER, we can calculate the probability of triggering full RS codeword fetching/decoding as $P_{dec}=1-(1-p)^{272\cdot k}$.
 For example, under the raw BER of as high as $1\times10^{-4}$, $P_{dec}$ is 2.7\% and 10.3\% when $k$ is 1 and 4, respectively.